Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 31 Oktober 2024 21.26.43 UTC
+- WIB: Kamis, 31 Oktober 2024 22.27.01 UTC
-- WITA: Kamis, 31 Oktober 2024 22.26.43 UTC
+- WITA: Kamis, 31 Oktober 2024 23.27.01 UTC
-- WIT: Kamis, 31 Oktober 2024 23.26.43 UTC
+- WIT: Jumat, 1 November 2024 00.27.01 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: success
+Kategori: motivational